 Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 Prompts are code.
-They determine the behavior of AI systems as precisely as source code determines the behavior of traditional software.
-But while source code has file formats, version control, linters, CI/CD pipelines, and standards — prompts have... strings pasted into text boxes.
-The .sinc.json file format changes this.
+They shape what an AI does, just as precisely as source code shapes what traditional software does.
+Source code has file formats, version control, linters, CI/CD pipelines, and standards.
+Prompts have none of that; they are strings pasted into text boxes.
+The .sinc.json file format changes that.

 The Problem With Prompts as Strings